iamdhruvtripathi/Active-Directory-Homelab/windows-server-roles/README.md

 - If we do `ipconfig /all`, we can see it was assigned by the DHCP server and not manually assigned.
 You can see I also set the lease for `8` days
 <img width="956" height="596" alt="image" src="https://github.com/user-attachments/assets/79e5b283-eb2c-4e1f-b43f-ba47edd4df62" />

+## Creating a Shared Network File
+- Now, we are done with the DHCP configurations, let's take a look at the File server.
+The File server is activated but we need to build a shared network folder on the DC.
+This will act as an enterprise style file share that users such as `Jack` can instantly access right from their Windows 11 file explorer